learnk8s/learnk8s.io/src/requests-limits/content.md

 busybox   462m         64Mi
 ```

-From the output you can see that the memory utilised is 64Mi and the total CPU used is 462m which is greater than 50Mi of memory and 50 millicores requested.
+From the output you can see that the memory utilised is 64Mi and the total CPU used is 462m.

 The `kubectl top` command consumes the metrics exposed by the metric server.

-Also, notice how the current values for CPU and memory are greater than the requests that you defined earlier.
+Also, notice how the current values for CPU and memory are greater than the requests that you defined earlier (`cpu=50m,memory=50Mi`).

 And that's fine because the Pod can use more memory and CPU than what is defined in the requests.